 - Thyroid Disease in Pregnancy

-Routine thyroid function testing is not recommended in asymptomatic adults.
-However, testing may be indicated when non-specific signs and symptoms are present in patients at risk for thyroid disease.
+- Routine thyroid function testing is not recommended in asymptomatic patients (outside of the BC Newborn Screening Program).
+Testing may be indicated when non-specific symptoms or signs are present in patients at risk for thyroid disease

 - past history of neck irradiation